-"This document is an output from a project commissioned through the Climate and Development Knowledge Network (CDKN).
-CDKN is a programme funded by the UK Department for International Development (DFID) and the Netherlands Directorate-General for International Cooperation (DGIS) for the benefit of developing countries.
-The views expressed and information contained in it are not necessarily those of or endorsed by DFID, DGIS or the entities managing the delivery of the Climate and Development Knowledge Network, which can accept no responsibility or liability for such views, completeness or accuracy of the information or for any reliance placed
+This document is an output from a project funded by the UK Department for International Development (DFID) for the benefit of developing countries.
+However, the views expressed and information contained in it are not necessarily those of or endorsed by DFID or the members of the Climate and Development Knowledge Network\, which can accept no responsibility or liability for such views, completeness or accuracy of the information or for any reliance placed on them

-"The Climate and Development Knowledge Network ("CDKN") is a project funded by the UK Department for International Development and the Netherlands Directorate-General for International Cooperation (DGIS) and is led and administered by PricewaterhouseCoopers LLP.
-Management of the delivery of CDKN is undertaken by PricewaterhouseCoopers LLP, and an alliance of organisations including Fundación Futuro Latinoamericano, LEAD Pakistan, the Overseas Development Institute, and SouthSouthNorth".
+\The Climate and Development Knowledge Network ("CDKN") is funded by the Department for International Development and the Dutch Ministry of Foreign Affairs and is led and administered by PricewaterhouseCoopers LLP.
+PricewaterhouseCoopers LLP is assisted in the management of CDKN by an alliance of organizations comprising the Overseas Development Institute, Fundación Futuro Latinoamericano, South-South-North, LEAD International, and INTRAC